 Perhaps appropriately, many of the best films of 2012 dealt in some way with endings.
-In the year in which the world was to end, many masterpieces explored the idea of ending, finality, conclusion–whether the end of slavery (Lincoln), the end of innocence (Moonrise Kingdom), the end of life (The Grey, Amour, Les Miserables, Skyfall, Killing Them Softly, etc.), the end of an affair (The Deep Blue Sea), a manhunt (Zero Dark Thirty) or the world itself (Turin Horse).
-And so now, at the end of the year, I list my ten favorite films of the year, commending them all to you (including the honorable mention list: they’re all marvelous films!).
-If you haven’t already, you can also check out my picks for best documentaries and best performances of 2012.
+In the year in which the world was to end, many masterpieces explored the idea of ending, finality, conclusion—whether the end of slavery (Lincoln), the end of innocence (Moonrise Kingdom), the end of life (The Grey, Amour, Les Miserables, Skyfall, Killing Them Softly, etc.), the end of an affair (The Deep Blue Sea), a manhunt (Zero Dark Thirty) or the world itself (Turin Horse).
+And so now, at the end of the year, I list my ten favorite films of the year, commending them all to you (including the honorable mention list: they're all marvelous films!).

 10) Looper: Rian Johnson’s stylish, smart, brain-bending film was one of the most crowd-pleasing of the year.
 Happily, the genre hybrid (time travel meets gangster meets sci-fi) relied more on deft storytelling than CGI theatrics, doing what good cinema has always done: immersing the viewer in a world at once fanciful and foreseeable, glossy and grimy, foreign and familiar. (my review)

 9) Les Miserables: Cynics beware: this film is an explosion of earnestness, popular Broadway music and sometimes ostentatious flourishes of stylistic indulgence.
 Yes, it’s a bit kitschy at times.
 It may be emotionally manipulative.
 But it’s also a magnificent cinematic experience.
 Victor Hugo’s moving story of grace and forgiveness is told with tenderness and passion by director Tom Hooper and his impressive cast.
 An excellent screen adaptation of a beloved masterpiece of the stage.